 - A familiarity with how Zapier works, as well as a free Zapier account.

-- The Zapier Pro Add-on has two parts; the plugin you install on your site, and a Zapier app we've made in the Zapier app marketplace.
+- The Zapier for AffiliateWP pro add-on has two parts: the plugin you install on your site and a Zapier app we've made in the Zapier app marketplace.
 While the AffiliateWP Zapier app is in Beta, you'll need to use our invite code to add the AffiliateWP Zapier app to your Zapier account.
 Click here to accept an invite for the AffiliateWP Zapier app.

 Basic set up

-After installing and activating the Zapier pro add-on, visit the Affiliates → Settings screen, and click on the Zapier tab.
+After installing and activating the Zapier for AffiliateWP pro add-on, visit the Affiliates → Settings screen, and click on the Zapier tab.
 Enable the add-on by checking the Enable Zapier checkbox:

 Don't see anything?
-The Zapier pro-add on requires AffiliateWP 1.9 or later.
+The Zapier for AffiliateWP pro add-on requires AffiliateWP 1.9 or later.
 If you've installed and tried to activate the Zapier pro add-on and don't see the Zapier tab in the AffiliateWP settings screen noted above, that means you'll need to update AffiliateWP first, to version 1.9 or later.

 Triggers or Actions?

-Read more about how The AffiliateWP Zapier add-on works, what it can do, and more in our guide How does the AffiliateWP Zapier add-on work?
+Read more about how the Zapier for AffiliateWP pro add-on works, what it can do, and more in our guide How does the Zapier for AffiliateWP add-on work?